 Experimomentum Digital Newsletter

-An occassional digital newsletter from our office sharing research administration updates, trainings, grant opportunities, and internal and external award opportunities.
+An occassional digital newsletter sharing research administration updates, trainings, grant opportunities, and internal and external award opportunities.
 CAS faculty are automatically subscribed but may opt out.

 This four-week program helps faculty take a previously unsuccessful NIH or NSF research proposal and improve it for resubmission!
 Participants form a cohort and learn together how to strengthen past proposals by addressing reviewers’ critiques.
 Each participant receives $1,000 in professional development funding upon completing the program and another $1,000 upon resubmission of the proposal.
 Contact Dr. Amy Adamson, Associate Dean for Research, (firstname.lastname@example.org) to learn more.